The team behind the Icebergs Dining Room & Bar and Dolphin Hotel bring a new pub to Bondi Beach.

 Bistecchina – Black Angus Minute Steak, Proper Chips & Roasted Mushroom Sauce; Grilled Market Fish – Cauliflower Caponata, Olive, Radicchio, Dill & Lemon.

 Musically, BBPB harks back to glory days of surf rock, protopunk and blissed out summery rock and roll!
 It will be heavy on Australian bands from back in the day and re-discovered raucous classics.
-There will be plenty of playlist collaborations for special events and a continually evolving soundtrack guided by Kali from Picnic, a prominent Sydney DJ and event producer.
+There will be plenty of mixtape collaborations for special events and a continually evolving soundtrack guided by Kali from Picnic, a prominent Sydney DJ and event producer.